 If you believe that you should not be required to get your medication through the specialty pharmacy program, for any of the reasons listed above or others, you or your Physician must complete an "Exception to the Specialty Pharmacy Program" form to request an exception and send it to us.
 The form can be faxed or mailed to us.
 If you need a copy of the form, you may call the Pharmacy Member Services number listed on your Identification Card to request one.
-You can also get the form online at www.anthem.com/ca. If we have given you an exception, it will be good for a limited period of time.
+You can also get the form online at www.anthem.com/ca. If we, on behalf of the Employer, have given you an exception, it will be good for a limited period of time.
 The exception period will be determined based on the reason for the exception.
 When the exception period ends, if you believe that you should still not be required to get your medication through the specialty pharmacy program, you must again request an exception.
-If we deny your request for an exception, it will be in writing and will tell you why we did not approve the exception.
+If the Plan denies your request for an exception, it will be in writing and will tell you why the Plan did not approve the exception.